nssprogrammer/pflow/README.md

-# PFlow-T: When the Forward Process *Is* the Topology
+# PFlow-T: A Persistence-Driven Forward Process for Topology-Controlled Generation

 Reference implementation of **PFlow-T**, a generative model whose forward (noising) process is defined by the persistent homology of the